Tianjin Jinmen Tiger F.C.: Professionalism

 Tianjin remained in the Chinese top tier while it re-branded itself as the Chinese Super League.
 They also affiliated themselves with Australian A-League Club Melbourne Victory in 2007.
 They achieved little until the club brought in former player Zuo Shusheng to manage the team during the 2008 league season, when he revitalised the team and guided the club to their first-ever entry to the AFC Champions League.
 At the beginning of the 2009 league season, the club brought in Li Guangyi as their new general manager.
 However, on August 18, the players went on strike during a training session after it was discovered he wanted to change the club's pay system, which would have shrunken the players' wages, and it was not until the club's owner, Liu Huiwen, heard the players' representatives that the strike ended.
 After the strike, its leaders, such as Chinese internationals Yang Jun and Han Yanming and Chinese U-23 player Tan Wangsong, would be frozen out of the team and eventually released, while back on the field the club's results declined as they were unable to replicate the previous season's achievements.
 By the following season, the club would bring in former Chinese international manager Arie Haan, where he guided the club to a runners-up spot at the end of the 2010 league season.
 He would then guide the club to a last 16 position within the 2011 AFC Champions League and then lead the club to win their first piece of professional silverware when they won the 2011 Chinese FA Cup.

+In subsequent seasons, they struggled and declined in league positions.

+In late 2017, the club brought in German Uli Stielike who was the former Germany national football team assistant manager and South Korea national football team manager.
+The club did not improve during the 2018 Chinese Super League and finished the season just above the relegation spots.
+In the 2019 season, the club fought back and managed to place 7th.

-In subsequent seasons, they struggled and declined in the ranks, coming within one rank of relegation in the 2018 Chinese Super League.
-After a short comeback of 7th place in the 2019 season, their situation continued to get worse.
-Despite the efforts of firing German Uli Stielike and replacing him with Wang Baoshan to attempt for positive changes midway of the season, TEDA was placed last in finishing the regular portion of the 2020 season, with a winless league season of only 3 draws.
-TEDA also became the first team in CSL history to suffer a winless season (excluding specialized playoffs in 2020 due to the occurrence of COVID-19).
+During the 2020 season, Stielike was fired halfway through the season with Wang Baoshan hired to revive the team.
+TEDA was placed last at the end of the regular season.
+It had a winless league season with three draws.
+TEDA also became the first team in CSL history to suffer a winless season.
 Additionally, this season was the worst season in terms of points for both TEDA and any team in CSL history.
 As an outcome, TEDA sparked the public anger of many of its fans.
 Plenty of them went on social media such as Weibo to criticize the team and expressed their deep dissatisfaction towards the players, the coach, as well as the club officials.
-Nevertheless, they won two matches out of six relegation playoffs, which eventually earned them a surprising tenth place as their final position.
+The team managed to win two of six relegation playoffs matches, which eventually placed them at tenth at the end of the season.